Debra Gers

 029 2068 6164

 Debra is the Senior Practice Support Lawyer for the Employment, Pensions, Benefits and Immigration (EPBI) Group.
-She monitors key cases and legislative developments in both the UK and EU and provides legal updates to clients on topical issues as well as future developments.
+She monitors key cases and legislative developments and provides legal updates to clients on topical issues as well as future developments.

 Main areas of practice